Ken Jenkins (politician)

-Kenneth Warren Jenkins (born May 26, 1961) is an American politician who has been serving as the 10th and current County Executive of Westchester County since January 6, 2025.
+Kenneth Warren Jenkins (born May 26, 1961) is an American politician who has been serving as the 10th and current Westchester county executive since January 6, 2025.
 He is a member of the Democratic Party.

 He previously served as Deputy County Executive from 2018 to 2025, but after his predecessor, George Latimer, resigned on January 2, 2025 to take his seat as member of Congress for New York's 16th district, lawmakers selected Jenkins to fill the position until a special election in February 2025.
 In February 2025, Jenkins won a special election to retain his role as county executive.
 He is the first Black person to serve as Westchester County Executive.

 Early life and career

 Jenkins graduated from Iona University in New Rochelle, New York with a bachelor's degree in computer science and information systems in 1995.
 He had previously attended Fordham Preparatory School in The Bronx, New York.
 After graduating college, Jenkins held various technical and administrative positions at companies including Verizon New York and Apple.

 Jenkins also served as the president of the National Association for the Advancement of Colored People's Yonkers branch.
 However, he was asked to stand down from his position in 1995 after he joined former Yonkers Mayor Terence M. Zaleski at a press event where he said busing students had "outlived its usefulness" in the city.
-Jenkins's comments were met with criticism by organisation leaders who argued busing policies were necessary to pursue desegregation policies in Yonkers.
+Jenkins's comments were met with criticism by organization leaders who argued busing policies were necessary to pursue desegregation policies in Yonkers.
+The next year, the NAACP executive barred him from holding office in the organization for four years.